murraystewart96/portfolio_tracker/README.md

 Then go to localhost:8080 on a browser.
 Refresh the page but note there is only 1 API call allowed per minute so when more than 1 calls have been made a message will dsiplay offering an upgrade to premium.

 This project was build using the MongoDB, Expressjs, Vuejs, Nodejs stack.
-I worked on the ShareChart in the middle as well as all of the displayed information above the ShareChart as well as all of the css.
-What I thought went well was the